2024 Best Parks, Recreation, Leisure, & Fitness Studies Schools in North Dakota

 Although we recommend filtering by degree level first, you can view the list below to see which schools give the educational experience for the parks & rec degree levels they offer.

-It is difficult to beat Minot State University if you want to pursue a degree in parks, recreation, leisure, & fitness studies.
-MSU is a small public university located in the remote town of Minot.
+It is hard to beat Minot State University if you want to pursue a degree in parks, recreation, leisure, & fitness studies.
+MSU is a small public university located in the town of Minot.
 This university ranks 6th out of 12 colleges for overall quality in the state of North Dakota.

 The bars on the spread charts above show the distribution of the schools on this list +/- one standard deviation from the mean.